| Sorry for the long news blackout. We were remodeling at home and

 - because coworkers as well as customers can potentially listen

+in.
 And here are the latest industry numbers on piracy - according

 to copyright industry lapdog "Institute for Policy Innovation",